 VI.A.3.4 New Discharge to an Impaired Water (Part 2.1.1.1.c.)
+(Applicable only to discharges to WOTUS)

 This provision requires permittees that are "new sources" or meet the definition of "new discharger" (see Appendix A) that discharge to impaired waters, to maintain control measures that have been implemented to meet the eligibility requirements of Part 1.1.4.6.
+This section does not apply to discharges to non-WOTUS protected surface waters.
+See A.R.S 49-255.04(B)(1).